Second Oommen ministry: Achievements

-The ministry also took a decision to build at least one Government Medical College in the districts which don't have it to ensure the presence of Public Medical College all the 14 districts of Kerala, which was instrumental in the Public health infrastructure of the state.
-As a part of the project, New Government Medical Colleges were established in the state in 2013, after a gap of 31 years.
+As a part of the Public health infrastructure project, New Government Medical Colleges were established in the state in 2013, after a gap of 31 years.
 The Indian Institute of Technology at Palakkad was established in the year 2015.
 The universities founded in 2011-16 period include the Thunchath Ezhuthachan Malayalam University at Tirur (2012) and APJ Abdul Kalam Technological University at Thiruvananthapuram (2014).
 The K. R. Narayanan National Institute of Visual Science and Arts at Kottayam was inaugurated in January 2016.
 In 2015, the Cochin International Airport became the world's first fully solar powered airport with the inauguration of a dedicated solar plant.
-For this entrepreneurial vision, the airport won the coveted Champion of the Earth award in 2018, the highest environmental honour instituted by the United Nations.
+It was given Champion of the Earth in 2018 by the United Nations.
 The airport was awarded The Best Airport in Asia-Pacific in 2020 (5 to 15 million passengers per annum) by Airports Council International.
 The Kerala Urban Road Transport Corporation (KURTC) was formed under KSRTC in 2015 to manage affairs related to urban transportation.
 It was inaugurated on 12 April 2015 at Thevara.
 Works on the last phase of Kollam Bypass was started on 27 May 2015.